Ductless Systems FAQS

 What is a BTU?

 BTU – British Thermal Unit, is a scientific term representing the amount of energy required to raise one pound of water one degree Fahrenheit.
 One BTU is the equivalent of the heat given off by a single wooden kitchen match.
 For your home, it represents the measure of heat given off when fuel is burned for heating or the measure of heat extracted from your home for cooling.
-The larger the area you need to cool or heat, the more Btu’s you will need.
+The larger the area you need to cool or heat, the more BTU’s you will need.